 Some women know that their current home situation is not suitable for raising children.
 If Child Protective Services get involved, your child could be placed in foster care, and this system can be unpredictable.

 Depending on the circumstances, you may have little to no choice about where your child ends up.
 When you make an open adoption plan, you get to choose the perfect family to raise your child.
 You won’t have to wonder if your child is safe and cared for.

-6. I can’t give my child the life I wish for her.
+6. I can’t give my child the life I wish for him or her.

-Finances, physical health, mental health, drug addiction, and incarceration are all personal challenges that could prevent a woman from providing the life she wishes for her child.
+Finances, physical or mental health issues, drug addiction, and incarceration are all personal challenges that could prevent a woman from providing the life she wishes for her child.
 One of the most common reasons for putting a child up for adoption is to provide them with the path toward a more hopeful future.